Middle School Program

 Ages 12 to 15

 Montessori answers the vital needs of adolescents: to develop their intellectual abilities of abstraction, conjecture, prediction, and creation; to be accepted by peers and mentoring adults; to form a personal identity; and to know how one fits into the world.
 Unlike many adolescents in traditional middle school settings, our students meet these needs through a real community that provides them with meaningful work.
 Purposeful work challenges both the mind and body.
 Your Montessori adolescent will integrate academic studies and real work in order to become self-sufficient.
 Work done with integrity and passion is what drives our students to success on any path they may wish to pursue.

 The middle school years encompass a time of rapid growth and change in your early adolescent.
-In response to the developmental needs of this age group, our middle school program that seeks the empowerment of adolescents through the encouragement of both individual responsibility and cooperative skills.
+In response to the developmental needs of this age group, our middle school program seeks the empowerment of adolescents through the encouragement of both individual responsibility and cooperative skills.
 Dr. Montessori spoke of a center for study and work where adolescents could safely transform into adults.
 Our model focuses on helping them find where their talents intersect with the global needs of the world.
 Our program promotes academic excellence in all core subjects and also gives your student practical experience in a variety of community settings.

 Your middle school student’s experience will feature integrated components to address all of their needs during their transition to adulthood: academic, entrepreneurial, service to community, apprenticeship, adventure, and life-strategies.
 By addressing the social and emotional needs of the adolescent, your student can better focus on academic endeavors.